 KLB will lend supplies to volunteers for this event.
 Supplies include: litter grabbers, gloves, vests, trash bags, disposable masks if needed, and hand sanitizer.
 To get your supplies, please register for the event

 Contact Keep Lewisville Beautiful 972-538-5949 or email staff at firstname.lastname@example.org.
 Can't cleanup in November but you still want to be involved?
 No problem! we've got cleanup kits available to rent year-round.
 For more information, email us!

+KLB is currently looking for sponsors for this waterway clean up event.
+Sponsorship levels vary and go towards providing supplies for our volunteers, lunch sponsors, and more!
 If you would like to become a sponsor of this event, please contact our office by calling 972-538-5949 or email us at email@example.com.
 You can also donate online through our Paypal button, below.

-Current donors include:
+Current sponsors include: